-- (a) a residential customer includes one of the following: a driver's licence, a current passport or other form of photographic identification, a birth certificate, a Pensioner Concession Card or other current entitlement card issued under the law of the Commonwealth or of a State or Territory; - (b) a business customer which is a sole trader or a partnership includes one of the forms of identification for a residential customer for each of the individuals who conduct the business; or - (c) a business customer which is a company, the company's Australian Company Number or Australian Business Number.
+- (a) a residential customer includes one of the following: a driver's licence, a current passport or other form of photographic identification, a birth certificate, a Pensioner Concession Card or other current entitlement card issued under the law of the Commonwealth or of a State or Territory; - (b) a business customer which is a sole trader or a partnership includes one of the forms of identification for a residential customer for each of the individuals who conduct the business; or active energy means the time integral for the product of voltage and the in-phase component of current flow.

+(c) a business customer which is a company, the company's Australian Company Number or Australian Business Number.